 An emergency fund could be the only thing standing between you and complete financial disaster.
 If you don’t want to have to rely on costly loans or credit, your emergency fund needs to be a priority.
 It can drastically reduce your financial problems when times get tough.
 But you can’t reap the benefits of an emergency fund if you don’t build one in the first place.

 Once you do tap into your emergency savings, the money won’t just magically be available next time.
 You have to make sure that rebuilding your emergency fund is a priority.
-Otherwise you’ll just end up in trouble down the road when the next crisis inevitably comes along.
+Otherwise, you’ll just end up in trouble down the road when the next crisis inevitably comes along.
 Remember that a second emergency can easily happen shortly after the first.
 Don’t procrastinate on this important financial tool.

 The Bottom Line

-Your emergency savings is vital to your overall financial health.
-Just as you made building an emergency fund a priority at one point, you need to make replacing it just as high of a priority.
+Your emergency savings are vital to your overall financial health.
+Just as you made building an emergency fund a priority at one point, you need to make replacing it just as high a priority.
 If you have fallen off in your efforts recently, re-evaluate your current spending and saving habits.
 Figure out a way to eek out some contributions in order to renew your emergency fund commitment.

 The initial panic over the pandemic has quelled a bit.
 Many of us are simply used to the “new normal.”
-Plus there’s hopefully a light at the end of the tunnel with vaccinations around the corner.
+Plus, there’s hopefully a light at the end of the tunnel with vaccinations around the corner.
 However, we are still dealing with massive unemployment, millions of people in a healthcare crisis, and major financial woes for countless numbers of citizens around the world.
 This current emergency is far from over.
 So you need to be ready for what could be coming next.
 Building up a beefy emergency fund is a good start.